 SUVs certainly won’t win any fuel efficiency contests even with the latest hybrid technology, but they’re still hard to beat in terms of towing capacity and off-road prowess.
 And with gas prices lower than they’ve been in recent memory, their market share is increasing after years of slow but steady erosion.
-As of writing, it’s reasonably safe to take the SUV off the list of endangered species.
+As of writing, it’s reasonably safe to take the SUV off the endangered species list, and to celebrate, we’ve compiled a list of the best SUVs you can buy.

 With wagons all but out of the picture, crossovers are the most common alternatives to traditional SUVs regardless of which segment you’re browsing.
 They’re generally better to drive and a lot more efficient but they’re not as capable, especially for buyers who are planning to go off the beaten path and/or tow something excruciatingly heavy on a regular basis.